antenehd/S6a/README.md

 		 'ss_reg_cb_pur()'  for Purge-UE-Request
 		 'ss_reg_cb_rsr()'  for Reset-Request
 	     'ss_reg_cb_nor()'  for Notify-Request
    Check the documentation for this APIs for details about how the callback works.

    The other  APIs can be generally described as follows:

-	   'ss_create_msg_&lt;cmd&gt;':
+   **'ss_create_msg_&lt;cmd&gt;' :**

 		  To create a specific request message.
 This will create a new message of the 'cmd' type and it creates a new session id and set Session-Id AVP, sets the Vendor-Sepecific-Application-Id AVP and